navreen-waraich/-Parameter-Optimization-of-SVM/README.md

 The graph is made for the sample which has best accuracy.
 Sample 9 has the best accuracy of 0.97 having kernel = Poly, Nu = 1.27 and Epsilon = 6.87.

 ## Written By
-Name : Navreen kaur waraich
+Name : Navreen kaur Waraich

 Roll No. : 102017150